 Assembly and Baking

-Beat 2 egg yolks with a teaspoon of cream.
+Beat 2 egg yolks with a teaspoon of creme fraiche.
 Emulsify.

 Brush the surface of the dough with this emulsion.